GardOS/web-exam/README.md

 ### Heroku

 Application can be reached at: https://pg6300-web-exam.herokuapp.com/.
-Note: mLab is used as a Database-as-a-Service instead of using docker container.
+Note: mLab is used as a Database-as-a-Service instead of using a docker container.

 ## Further development/improvements